What Is TLS Fingerprint and How to Bypass It

 - A list of supported extensions.

-Each client uses a different TLS library which includes Firefox - NSS, Chrome - BoringSSL, Python - OpenSSL, and Safari - Secure Transport, therefore the value of these parameters differs significantly per web client.
+Each client uses a different TLS library.
+For Firefox users, that is NSS, for Chrome, it'is BoringSSL, Python uses OpenSSL, and Safari's is Secure Transport.
+Therefore these parameters' value differs significantly per client.

 Since this message isn't encrypted, we can view it using NSM tools like Wireshark.
-Below is a TLS client hello message sent by Chrome to Wikipedia, as captured by Wireshark.
+Below is a TLS client hello message sent by Chrome to Wikipedia.

-The trees, their content and their order, particularly that of the cipher suites differ depending on the web client.
-Here's what the cipher suite content and order look like for Chrome:
+The trees, their content and their order, particularly that of the cipher suites, differ depending on the web client.
+Here's what those look like for Chrome:

-The TLS protocol is complex with lots of information, as we can see from the number of extensions in the client hello example above.
-Each extension contains its own set of parameters, for example some clients support the fake TLS extension, GREASE.
+The TLS protocol is complex with lots of information, as we can see from the number of extensions in the example above.
+Each one contains its own set of parameters.
+For instance, some clients support the fake TLS extension, GREASE.

-Using all this information, TLS fingerprinting enables the calculation of the TLS signature also known as the "fingerprint" of the web client.
-The server then uses this signature to infer the client before sending any kind of data, this is where the blocking occurs.
+Using all this information, TLS fingerprinting enables the calculation of the TLS signature, also known as the client's "fingerprint."
+The server then uses this signature to infer the client before sending any data.
+And this is where the blocking occurs.

 So, how is this signature created?
-If we understand what goes on behind the scenes to produce this signature, we can execute a TLS fingerprint bypass.
+If we understand what goes on behind the scenes, we execute a bypass with larger success.

-TLS fingerprinting is based on parameters in the client hello message that is not encrypted, making it visible to anyone on the connection path.
-By taking the IDs of each parameter in order and hashing the resulting string, we can get a unique fingerprint.
+TLS fingerprinting is based on parameters in the unencrypted client hello message.
+By taking each parameter's ID in order and hashing the resulting string, we can get a unique fingerprint.
 The de-facto standard algorithm for generating this is known as JA3.

-JA3 works by concatenating the decimal values of the bytes of five fields in the client hello message and then hashing them.
-The fields are:
+JA3 works by concatenating the decimal values of the bytes of five fields in the message and then hashing them.
+These fields are:

 TLS version